 There are literally hundreds of ways to approach the breakdown of your main personas.
 The above is a very basic overview, but will help you to suss out what your brand might like to mirror or appeal to.

-Literally, the list can go on and on, but you get the point – just like any other individual, your brand is unique and deserves its own distinct combo of attributes.
+Just like any other individual, your brand is unique and deserves its own distinct combo of attributes.

 The resulting brand tone will form the undercurrent of how you want your audience to perceive your company’s personality.

-Use Your Brand Voice Guidelines When Hiring for Voice Over
+2. Use Your Brand Voice Guidelines When Hiring for Voice Over

 As an added bonus of having completed your brand audit, you now have a well-formed description of what your brand physically sounds like.
 This is a great tool to have when you’re looking to hire voice over actors to represent your tone and connect with your listeners or viewers.